 If advance review and approval by the Audit Committee is not practicable, the Chair of the Audit Committee will review and, if deemed appropriate, approve proposed related person transactions that arise between committee meetings, notifying the Audit Committee at its next meeting of such related person transactions.
 If we become aware that a related person transaction has not been approved under the policy, the Audit Committee will review, and, in its discretion, may ratify the related person transaction.
-The Audit Committee may approve or ratify the related person transaction if it determines that, under all of the circumstances, the related person transaction that it deems appropriate.
+The Audit Committee may approve or ratify the related person transaction if it determines that, under all of the circumstances, the related person transaction is in, or is not inconsistent with, our best interests.
+The Audit Committee may impose any conditions on the related person transaction that it deems appropriate.
 The policy also provides that any related person transactions that are ongoing in nature will be reviewed annually.